Janatha Garage: Music

 The film's soundtrack album is composed by Devi Sri Prasad.
 Janatha Garage marks Prasad's third collaboration with the director Koratala Siva, after Mirchi (2013) and Srimanthudu (2015).
 The regular music sitting discussions were held at the composer's studio in February 2016, with Prasad and Siva being present.
 Ramajogayya Sastry wrote lyrics for the songs.
 The makers planned to release the audio on mid-July 2016.
-However, it was revealed that the audio launch event will be held on 12 August 2016, at the Shilpakala Vedika in Hyderabad.
+However, it was revealed that the audio launch event will be held on 22 March 2016, at the Shilpakala Vedika in Hyderabad.
 The film's cast and crew (excluding Samantha), attended the event, with Mahesh Babu, gracing the event as the chief guest.
 Lahari Music label, released the soundtrack digitally on the day of its release.

-Behindwoods praised Janatha Garage album as a "promising one from DSP- Koratala Siva after the super successful Srimanthudu", and gave 2.75 out of 5 stars.
-Indiaglitz gave 3.25 out of 5, stating "The album passes muster in terms of the music."
-Moviecrow gave the album 2.25 out of 5 and then stated "Devi Sri Prasad's Janatha Garage is far from his best work and the album is filled with hackneyed tunes which bog down the listener's interest."
-123Teugu stated "The album is an emotional one which gives importance to the situations in the film and will grow on you more when you listen to them multiple times."